madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 type-level programming in Haskell, I found the end result to be so pleasant that I wanted to share it.

 This brings us to the post at hand.
+The primary goal of this post is not to inflict my procrastination on you, but to show that verifying real properties of data structures using dependent types in Haskell is neither very difficult nor as inconvenient as people make it out to be.
+Along the post I'll try to share some advice that applies to other data structures and their invariants and not just to leftist heaps.

 Here's the itinerary: we start by looking at the heap interface and give a very simple and inefficient implementation of it.
 Then we'll implement a leftist heap without fancy types and explore how it works and why it's operations are asymptotically as efficient as the array-based